 Today’s snickerdoodle recipe = take 25 minutes start-to-finish.
 30 minutes, tops.
 That’s only if you waste time “taste-testing.”
 Which, is purely necessary when you make snickerdoodles, right?
 Gotta make sure that dough is good – over and over and over again.
 Ahem.

 There’s no dough-chilling required.
 There’s no fancy-pants ingredients required.
 There’s no secrets.
 There’s simply no catch.
-These are the easiest cookies I’ve ever made and by far – the BEST snickerdoodles I’ve ever had.
-I had fun shooting these, so don’t mind all the pictures.
+These are the easiest cookies I’ve ever made and by far – the BEST snickerdoodles I’ve ever made.

 How do I make them so gosh-darn puffy and soft?
 Easy.
 The ratio of butter to leavener to flour to egg.
 I do not use shortening in my cookies – I prefer the taste of butter.
 It took me three tries to get these cookies perfect.
 I’ve been swimming in snickerdoodles the past two weeks.
 Cream of tartar and baking soda are needed for the recipe, in lieu of baking powder.
 Sure, you could use 2 teaspoons of baking powder instead of the cream of tartar + baking soda, but then you won’t really have a snickerdoodle.

 Cream of tartar imparts a unique tangy flavor to the cookie, which makes it a classic snickerdoodle.

 These cookies should be baked only until the edges begin to brown – about 10-11 minutes, tops.
 This will keep the interior of the cookie soft and chewy.
 Baking them for any longer will cause them to brown too much on top and I fear they would harden over time.
 You’ll want to slightly press down on the cookie with the back of a spoon or fork after you remove them from the oven.
 They will still be very, very puffy!